Russia and weapons of mass destruction: Arms reduction

 The threat of nuclear warfare was a persistent and terrifying threat during the Cold War.
 At its height, the Soviet Union and United States each mustered tens of thousands of warheads, under the doctrine of mutual assured destruction.
 By the 1980s, both the United States and Soviet Union sought to reduce the number of weapons the other was fielding.
 This led to the opening of arms reduction talks in 1982.

 This culminated in the signing of the START I treaty in 1991: the first nuclear arms reduction treaty between the two global powers.
 This first treaty limited the number of deployed warheads in each nation to 6,000, nearly halving the prior 10,000 to 12,000 being fielded in 1991.
 The considerable success of START I, combined with the dissolution of the Soviet Union in 1991, led to the START II treaty.
 Russia never ratified the treaty, and it did not go into effect.
 An attempted START III was attempted but could not get past negotiations.

 Instead, the Strategic Offensive Reductions Treaty was passed in 2002, capping warheads at 2,200.
 The current limitations stem from the New START treaty, ratified in 2010.
 It limits each side to 1,550 weapons.
 Nuclear bombers only count as one weapon each, even though they may carry up to 20, so the actual limit on the countries is slightly higher.
 The treaty is in force through to 2026.

 After U.S. President George W. Bush withdrew from the 1972 Anti-Ballistic Missile Treaty, Russia responded by building-up their nuclear capabilities, in such a way as to counterbalance U.S. capabilities.
-Russia decided not to sign the UN treaty on the Prohibition of Nuclear Weapons, which was adopted on 7 July 2017 by 122 States.
+Russia decided not to sign the UN Treaty on the Prohibition of Nuclear Weapons, which was adopted on July 7, 2017, by 122 States.
 Most analysts agree that Russia's nuclear strategy under Putin eventually brought it into violation of the 1987 Intermediate-Range Nuclear Forces Treaty (although this is not confirmed).

 According to Russian officials, the American decision to deploy the missile defense system in Europe was a violation of the treaty.
-U.S. President Donald Trump announced on 20 October 2018 that the U.S. would no longer consider itself bound by the treaty's provisions, raising nuclear tensions between the two powers.
+U.S. President Donald Trump announced on October 20, 2018 that the U.S. would no longer consider itself bound by the treaty's provisions, raising nuclear tensions between the two powers.

-Nuclear arsenal of Russia
+On November 2, 2023, Putin signed a law that withdraws Russia's ratification of the Comprehensive Nuclear-Test-Ban Treaty.